 It is well known that difference-in-difference based research designs suffer from the problem of pre-existing differences in trends between the 'treatment' and 'control' groups.
-In the method described above, this problem is mitigated by using the same postcodes as both treatment and control groups.
+In the method described above, this problem is mitigated by using wind-farm locations as both treatment and control groups.
 Postcodes with existing visible-operational turbines, and postcodes with potentially visible turbines that become visible-operational in the future, provide information on the counterfactual price changes for postcodes in which turbines have just become visible-operational.
 However, this method may not completely take care of more subtle short run differential trends in the affected postcodes, e.g. if wind farms are intentionally or coincidentally targeted to particular places during periods in which these places have falling or rising prices relative to places that saw wind farm developments in the past, or will see them in the future.
-In addition, if the aim is to interpret β_k as the visibility impact of wind farms, estimates from (1) will be biased by any price effects arising through other channels such as local benefits, or costs due to noise.
+In addition, if the aim is to interpret $\beta_k$ as the visibility impact of wind farms, estimates from (1) will be biased by any price effects arising through other channels such as local benefits, or costs due to noise.

 To obtain cleaner estimates of the impacts of wind farm visibility, I augment specification (1) with additional treatment indicators, for postcodes close to wind-farms, but where the turbines are likely to be hidden from view by the landscape topography.
 This approach provides a powerful test of the robustness of the main findings on visibility, because the postcodes with non-visibleoperational turbines within a given radius of the turbines are in the same geographical areas as the postcodes with visible turbines.
 These two visible and non-visible groups are thus likely to be closely comparable on unobserved dimensions, and subject to similar unobserved price trends arising through other causal channels.
+One concern might be that topographic features that obscure a wind farm from view from a property also reduce the noise level, meaning that comparisons between the visible and non-visible groups also capture differences in noise levels.
+In practice this is very unlikely.
+The predicted combined noise level from a wind farm with a ten turbine array, with each turbine emitting a typical 100dbA, falls to around 40dbA by 1km, which is below the background noise level in an average home.
+At 2km the noise level is around 34dBA.
+Moreover, much of the nuisance noise from wind farms is low frequency, and low frequency sound in particular is not attenuated by large topographic features due to refraction.
+At distances beyond 1km, comparisons between groups with visible and non-visible turbines are very unlikely to pick up noise-related effects.

 The structure of the regression specifications for these visible-non-visible comparisons is identical to (1) but the sample now includes the sample of postcodes with potentially visible-operational turbines plus the sample of postcodes which are close to the same set of turbines, but where these are non-visible.
-Accordingly, specification (2) uses a treatment indicator that is an interaction of an indicator that there are no visible wind farms (non-visible) at the postcode, that the postcode is within a given radius or distance band ($j_k < dist < k$) and the indicator that the turbines are operational (operational):
+Accordingly, specification (2) uses a treatment indicator that is an interaction of an indicator that there are no visible wind farms (non-visible) at the postcode, that the postcode is within a given radius or distance band ( $j_k < dist < k$ ) and the indicator that the turbines are operational (operational):